10 Master CCNA Examination Questions for 2025 Success

 Breakdown:

-- A) Faulty cable (Layer 1): If the cable connecting PC1 to the switch were faulty, PC1 likely wouldn't even be able to reach its default gateway R1.
+- A) Faulty cable (Layer 1): If the cable connecting PC1 to the switch were faulty, PC1 would not reach its default gateway, R1.
 The

-tracerouteoutput indicates success up to R1, ruling out this Layer 1 issue. - B) ACL blocking ICMP: An ACL explicitly blocking ICMP traffic on R1 would typically cause the
+tracerouteoutput indicates success up to the gateway, which means the local physical connection is functioning. - B) ACL blocking ICMP: An ACL that blocks ICMP traffic on R1 would typically cause the

-tracerouteto show responses like "!" (host unreachable) or "U" (administratively prohibited) from R1, not simply stop responding after R1.
-The core clue here is the missing route, which is a more fundamental problem. - C) Server powered off: If the server at 192.168.2.10 were off, the
+tracerouteto show responses such as "!" (host unreachable) or "U" (administratively prohibited) from R1.
+It would not simply stop responding after the first hop.
+The missing routing table entry is a more direct explanation for the failure. - C) Server powered off: If the server at 192.168.2.10 were powered down, the

-traceroutewould likely complete its path to the router responsible for the 192.168.2.0/24 subnet, and then time out when trying to reach the server itself.
-The problem here occurs earlier: R1 doesn't know where to send the packet. - D) Missing route (Layer 3): The
+traceroutewould likely complete its path to the specific router responsible for the 192.168.2.0/24 subnet.
+Only then would it time out while trying to reach the host.
+The problem in this scenario occurs at R1, which is further back in the path. - D) Missing route (Layer 3): The

-show ip routecommand output explicitly stating no entry for the 192.168.2.0/24 network is the definitive evidence.
-If R1 has no route for the destination network, it has no idea how to forward the packet beyond itself and will drop it, perfectly aligning with thetraceroutestopping at R1.
-This is a classic Layer 3 routing problem.
+show ip routecommand output explicitly stating that there is no entry for the 192.168.2.0/24 network is the main evidence.
+If R1 has no route for the destination network, it does not know where to forward the packet.
+The router will drop the packet, which explains why thetraceroutestops at R1.
+This is a standard Layer 3 routing issue.

 Actionable Study Tips

-To excel at troubleshooting questions on the CCNA exam, adopt a methodical approach that mirrors real-world best practices.
+To perform well on troubleshooting questions, use a methodical approach that mirrors professional best practices.

-- Follow the OSI Model (Bottom-Up): Always start troubleshooting from the physical layer and work your way up.
-Check Layer 1 (Is the interface
+- Follow the OSI Model (Bottom-Up): Start troubleshooting at the physical layer and work up the stack.
+Check Layer 1 first to see if the interface is in an

-- Use a Process of Elimination: Based on the symptoms provided, methodically rule out what is working correctly.
-If you can ping your gateway, you know Layers 1, 2, and 3 are likely working correctly on your local segment, allowing you to focus on upstream issues.
+- Use a Process of Elimination: Look at the symptoms to rule out what is working.
+If you can successfully ping your gateway, you know that Layers 1, 2, and 3 are working on the local segment.
+This allows you to focus your search on the remote network or the intermediate routers.

-- Practice in a Lab: There is no substitute for hands-on experience.
-Use network simulators or the MindMesh Academy's simulation environment to intentionally break and fix network configurations repeatedly.
-This builds intuition and problem-solving skills under pressure.
+- Practice in a Lab: Hands-on experience is necessary.
+Use network simulators or the MindMesh Academy simulation environment to break and fix network configurations.
+Repeatedly fixing common errors builds the intuition needed to solve problems quickly during the exam.

 CCNA Examination Questions — 10-Topic Comparison